-We qualified as a smaller reporting company and as a non-accelerated filer for the years ended December 31, 2023 and 2022.
+We qualified as a smaller reporting company and as a non-accelerated filer for the years ended December 31, 2024 and 2023, respectively.
 As a public company we are required to provide management's attestation on internal controls pursuant to Section 404 of the Sarbanes-Oxley Act.
-However, as a non-accelerated filer, we are not required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm in this Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
+However, as a non-accelerated filer, we are not required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm in this Annual Report on Form 10-K for the fiscal year ended December 31, 2024.